-In urban locations where healthy soil is not abundant, it’s important to ensure that trees are planted with the appropriate soil structure to compensate – often called the “architecture of the soil.”
+In urban locations where healthy soil is not abundant or tightly compacted to ensure stability for urban infrastructure, it’s important to ensure that trees are planted with the appropriate soil structure to compensate – often called the “architecture of the soil.”

 Having the right soil architecture guarantees that there is proper arrangement of soil particles (including silt, sand and clay that aggregate together).
 It also involves measuring the correct pore spaces between each tree, which enables their roots to propagate without causing any structural pavement damage.

 When these two considerations are overlooked, trees will struggle to grow in city and suburban locations, leading to replacement and maintenance costs, unsightly spaces and poor shade quality for the community.